satadrudas/Photonic_Ising_chip/Lumerical_files/README.md

 I used Lumerical INTERCONNECT to do some preliminary simulations.

-Next I would use a python co-simulation module in Lumerical INTERCONNECT to code the driver resonses.
+The circuit is driven by a Lumerical INTERCONNECT python co-simulation module.